Incentive-Aware Models of Financial Networks: Proofs

 \subsection{Hardness of Source Detection}

 We begin by defining

-This approximates the right hand side of Eq.~\ref{eq:delWdelM} when the term corresponding to the smallest eigenvalue $\lambda_n$ dominates the sum.
-We now show that if the corresponding eigenvector $\bmv_n$ is random, source detection becomes impossible.
+This approximates the right hand side of Eq.~\eqref{eq:delWdelM_general} when the term corresponding to the smallest eigenvalue $\lambda_n$ dominates the sum.
+We now show that if the corresponding eigenvector $\bmv_n$ is random, source detection becomes difficult.

 \begin{proposition}[Hardness of Source Detection] Suppose $\bmv_n$ is Haar-distributed, that is, $\bmv_n$ is distributed uniformly on the unit sphere $S^{n-1}$.
 Then, if $\Sigma = V \Lambda V^T$ and $\Gamma = I$,